BrianLusina/PythonSnips/pysnips/strings_words/README.md

 Hints:
 Use __init__ method to construct some parameters

-## AntiVowel

-Remove all vowels from a text

 ## Scrabble Score

 Function that takes word input and returns equivalent scrabble score

-## Censor

-Function that takes a word,searches for it in text and replaces it with asterisks similar in number to the length of the word

 ## Longest Word